President of The College of New Jersey

 Dr. Kathryn A. (Kate) Foster became the 16th president of The College of New Jersey in 2018.

-A native of New Jersey and a scholar-educator with over thirty-five years of experience in public higher education, Foster comes to TCNJ from the University of Maine at Farmington where she served as president from 2012 to 2018.
-Prior to the presidency, she was a Visiting Fellow at the Brookings Institution, on research leave from the State University of New York at Buffalo, her academic home from 1993 to 2012.
+A native of New Jersey and a scholar-educator with more than 35 years of experience in public higher education, Foster came to TCNJ from the University of Maine at Farmington where she served as president from 2012 to 2018.
+Prior to the presidency, she was a visiting fellow at the Brookings Institution, on research leave from the State University of New York at Buffalo, her academic home from 1993 to 2012.
+While at the University at Buffalo, she was chair of the Department of Urban and Regional Planning and director of the University at Buffalo Regional Institute, and she served as a visiting fellow at the Taubman Center for State and Local Government at Harvard University.
+Earlier in her career, Foster was a lecturer at Cal Poly, San Luis Obispo, and a Peace Corps Volunteer in Eswatini (formerly Swaziland).